Aron Baynes: San Antonio Spurs (2013–2015)

 On 23 January 2013, Baynes signed with the San Antonio Spurs.
 In his second NBA game, Baynes recorded seven points, nine rebounds and one block in a 102–78 win over the Charlotte Bobcats.
-During the 2012–13 season, he was assigned multiple times to the Austin Toros of the NBA Development League.
+During the 2012–13 season, he was assigned multiple times to the Austin Toros of the NBA G League.
 He made his first NBA start in Game 4 of the Spurs' first-round playoff match-up against the Los Angeles Lakers, and was tasked with defending Dwight Howard.
 The Spurs went on to reach the 2013 NBA Finals but lost the series in seven games to the Miami Heat.

 On 1 December 2013, Baynes was reassigned to the Austin Toros.
 He was recalled on 2 December, reassigned on 8 December, and recalled again on 9 December.
 On 6 May 2014, he recorded playoff career-high numbers of 10 points and seven rebounds in a 116–92 win over the Portland Trail Blazers in Game 1 of the Western Conference semi-finals.
 Baynes went on to help the Spurs defeat the Miami Heat 4–1 in the 2014 NBA Finals to claim his first NBA championship.

 On 26 September 2014, Baynes re-signed with the Spurs.
 On 20 December 2014, he scored a then career-high 16 points while starting in place of Tim Duncan in a 99–93 loss to the Dallas Mavericks.
 On 1 April 2015 and 3 April 2015, Baynes had back-to-back 18-point games.